mont5piques/caldav_calendar_te/README.md

 Elastic Skin Support now available

+* First thing to know.
+If you are updating this plugin from 0.5.x to 0.6.x, a clean install is required.
+Eead the [Update Info](update_guide.md) page for details.#

 I made this as a working, out of the box, calendar for use with Roundcube (Version 1.4.1) and Nextcloud (Version 17 is the latest known working).